John-Ferrel/john-ferrel.github.io/content/How to Build Personal Blog by Quartz 4.md

 npx quartz sync --no-pull
 ```

-## 6. Hosting
+## 6. Hosting on GitHub Pages

-In your local Quartz, create a new file `quartz/.github/workflows/deploy.yml`.
+In your local Quartz directory, create a new file `quartz/.github/workflows/deploy.yml`.

 ```yml
 name: Deploy Quartz site to GitHub Pages